eOCDS-Extensions/eOCDS-reviewProcedures/README.md

   }
 }
 ```

-Complainer requested Review Body:
+Complainant requested Review Body:
-1. to suspend the procedure to avoid possible negative consequences
+- to suspend the procedure to avoid possible negative consequences
-2. to prescribe *Procuring Entity* to make changes according to objections' details
+- to prescribe Procuring Entity to make changes according to objections' details
-3. to prescribe *Procuring Entity* to extend the initial submission deadline
+- to prescribe Procuring Entity to extend the initial submission deadline

-Review Body accepts the complaint and publishes the decision:
+Review Body accepts the complaint and publishes the relevant decision together with:
+- conclusion on acceptance
+- estimated schedule for this review process

 ```
 {